nohide11/nohide11/README.md

 **Uni/C#**

 At the university we study the c# programming language (Windows Forms).
 But I don't want to get attached to Windows.
 Despite this, I started getting my first money from programming at the university.
 I did tests, laboratory work for other students.
-My priority is to become an android developer..
 Now I'm doing term papers, but less and less often, as I'm trying very hard to learn Kotlin and the Android SDK.

+My priority is to become an android developer... :fire:

 **Kotlin**